StaffanKonstholm/5E/README.md

       * Stone shape affects 4x the volume (and is now a bonus action)
       * Grease has 4x the area.
 Can be set on fire (and is now a bonus action)
       * Sickening radiance is a 20 foot sphere
+      * Thorn whip has a range of 60 feet and drags 30 feet, (and is now a bonus action).
+      *

     * Spell slots & duration
       * Entangle only requires a bonus action